Chiral kinetic theory of anomalous transport induced by torsion: Derivation of topologically protected CME and chiral anomaly for a general deformed Weyl semimetal

 where the effective electric and magnetic fields are

-and $J=det(e)$ is the Jacobian $J=det(e)$; its sign corresponds to the chirality of the Weyl cone.
+and $J=det(e)$ is the Jacobian; its sign corresponds to the chirality of the Weyl cone.

-It is clear from ~\eqref{eq:topochar} that the anomaly equation is independent of dreibein and tilt vector -- it depends only on the existence of the Weyl point, due to its topological nature, but not on its shape.
+It is clear from ~\eqref{eq:topochar} that the anomaly equation is independent of dreibein and tilt vector -- it depends only on the existence of the Weyl point, due to its topological nature.

 Although the anomaly is not affected by dreibein and tilt vector, the general expression for the current still depends on them:

 The first term $\Omega_{k_it}$ describes a transverse current analogous to the anomalous Hall effect.
 The second term $\pt_{k_j}\epsilon$ corresponds to the anomalous velocity induced by lattice motion.
 To study the CME, we focus on the last three terms: